atcollab/at/docs/p/howto/Collective.rst

 **at.collective.wake_functions** contains the analytic wake functions that can be called by the other classes

-The longitudinal resonator wake function is given by :ref:`Bibliography`
+The longitudinal resonator wake function is given by [1]

 .. math:: W_{z}(\tau) = \left\{ \begin{array}{lr} \alpha R_{s} \;\;\;\;\;\;\;\;\;\;\;\;\;\;\;\;\;\;\;\;\;\;\;\;\;\;\;\;\;\;\;\;\;\;\;\;\;\;\;\;\;\;\;\;\;   \text{for } \tau=0 \\ 2\alpha R_{s}e^{-\alpha \tau} [\text{cos}(\bar{\omega}\tau) - \frac{\alpha}{\bar{\omega}}\text{sin}(\bar{\omega}\tau)]\;\;\;\; \text{for}\ \tau > 0 \\ \end{array} \right.